-1. Behavioural Research

-Gain deep understanding of the psychological forces that shape your team behaviours.
+1. Behavioural Analysis Gain deep understanding of the psychological forces that shape your team behaviours.

 Get a custom Behavioural Analysis of your team(s).
 We will interview your team members (online or offline).
-In this research will unlock the forces that are holding your teams back from peak performance.
+In this research, you will unlock the forces that are holding your teams back from peak performance.
 And we will reveal valuable opportunities for change.
 You will get both insights and actionable recommendations, allowing you to implement and experiment with new behaviours right away.

-2. In-company training

-Train your team in the habits of high-performance teams and behaviour in organisations.
+2. One-day Team Workshop Train your team in the habits of high-performance teams and behaviour in organisations.